AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 Any blobs that were copied before the error are skipped automatically by AzCopy on subsequent runs, and do not need to be copied again.

 >[!TIP]
->An ingestion can now be scheduled to start immediately after an extraction succeeds.
+>An ingestion can now be scheduled to start automatically immediately after an extraction succeeds.
 See [Ingesting Content into Target](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md) for more information.

 #### For File Data Store {#file-data-store-extract}